valera-rozuvan/talks/README.md

     http://localhost:8000/

-## Sample applications for JS web frameworks from presentations
+## Sample applications for JS web frameworks from presentation

 See [sample-apps.md](sample-apps.md).